ariannmichael/spot-filter/README.md

 # Spot Filter v0.1

-Spot Filter is a api to filter a list of albums, artists and musics in Spotify based in the genre.
+Spot Filter is a api to filter a list of albums, artists in Spotify based in the genre.
 Using the Spotify's api.

 ## How it works